-The United States is enjoying a relatively prolonged period of policy certainty following the 2016 decision to phase out its key incentive, the Production Tax Credit, over five years.
+Onshore wind power in the United States has enjoyed a period of policy certainty following the 2016 decision to phase out its key incentive, the Production Tax Credit, over five years.

-For almost two decades, the regular one- or two-year extensions, often as the incentive was about to expire, created a boom-and-bust cycle confusing developers and scaring off investors.
+Over the previous two decades, one- or two-year extensions — often granted as the incentive was about to expire — had created a boom-and-bust cycle confusing developers and scaring off investors.

-Some uncertainty remains post the 2021-end of the tax incentive, but the industry is confident it can operate at market prices by that time, with the rise of corporate power purchase deals becoming an important driver.
+Uncertainty remains post-2021, but the industry says it is confident that it can operate at market prices by that time, with the rise of corporate power-purchase deals becoming an important driver.

-Much policy is directed at state level, with some states such as Texas and Iowa more friendly towards wind projects.
+State policy is vital, with policy makers in states such as Texas and Iowa more open to wind development.

-Transmission becoming a bigger issue, as the country starts needing to ship the vast amounts of generation in central and mid-west states to load centres of coastal cities.
+Transmission is becoming a bigger issue, especially because of the need to ship vast amounts of generation in High Plains and Midwest states to load centres.

 The nascent US offshore sector is finally set to take off, in part because offshore wind can be placed closer to major cities on the East and West Coasts.
 The US could have several gigawatts of offshore wind capacity in place by the mid 2020s.